lunaboards-dev/OC-Universal-Archive/docs/URF-Format.md

 ## Arbitrary length integers

-Arbitrary length integers (ALIs) are a way of using as little space as possible.
-They MAY be over 64-bits in precision.
+Arbitrary length integers (ALIs) MAY be over 64-bits in precision.
 ALIs are little endian.
 For each byte, add the value of the first seven bits, shifted by 7 times the number of characters currently read bits, to the the read value and repeat until the 8th bit is 0.

 ## Signature